 Georgia State offers a variety of programs to inspire, motivate and welcome our first-year students.
 The Freshman Learning Communities (FLCs) program has been recognized by U.S. News & World Report among the “outstanding examples of academic programs that are believed to lead to student success.”
-The First-Year Book Program is now in its third year and encourages students to hone their critical thinking skills and study habits before their first day of class.
+The First-Year Book Program is now in its fifth year and encourages students to hone their critical thinking skills and study habits before their first day of class.

 Learn about these and other first-year programs by exploring the links below.